incognito113/supertracer-3000/README.md

 #### 2. The SDL2 library is also required.

-Once again, install with your preferred package manager.
+Once again, install with your preferred package manager:
 ```bash
 dnf install SDL2-devel
 ```